EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: ELD + all content areas

 What: A group of district leaders, teachers, and university partners have been convening monthly since Fall of 2019 to support each other in implementing integrated English Language Development (ELD) or other collaborative approaches, in which ELD instruction occurs within content area classes, predominantly (although not exclusively) in English language arts.
 This approach has the potential to improve multilingual students’ content, language, and literacy learning, as well as enhance students’ socio-emotional well-being.
-The group seeks to create a guide for implementing integrated ELD across grade levels.
-The guide will cover topics such as staffing, professional development, scheduling, budgeting, and assessment, among others.
-In addition, the group will seek to include the students’ perspectives on these integrated approaches.
+For the ALK8 project, the group created a guide for implementing integrated ELD across grade levels.
+The guide covers topics such as staffing, professional development, scheduling, budgeting, and assessment, among others.
+In addition, the group included the students’ perspectives on these integrated approaches.

 Teacher reading a book with a student